PreciselyData/cloudnative-geocoding/docker/geocoding-custom/README.md

 ## Setup instructions
 1. If you haven't already, clone or download this repository to your computer.
-2. Place your OAS distribution into the `{project}/lib` directory and execute:
+2. Place your OAS distribution into the `{project}/lib` directory and run:

         gradlew extractGGSDist